 Clarification of standard.
-Under the necessity standard, an agency proposing a regulation must demonstrate that the regulation is necessary.
-The proposed law clarifies the meaning of this standard by requiring that a proposed regulation be shown to be necessary "to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific..."
-This change is consistent with other provisions of the APA that relate to the necessity of a regulation.
+Under the necessity standard, an agency proposing a regulation must demonstrate that the regulation is "necessary."
+The proposed law clarifies the meaning of this standard by requiring that a proposed regulation be necessary "to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific..."